danny-andrews/asymptotic-analyzer/README.md

 ## TODO

-1. Get asymptotic benchmark calculation working again.
+1. Get asymptotic benchmark normalization working again.
+1. Add the ability to profile memory.
+1. Add two new actions: profile and analyze for single-function runs with memory profiling.
 1. Allow user change constant factor on comparison functions to asymptotic benchmarks.
 1. Don't hard-code iterations in workbench-details.